ptvan/ptvan.github.io/_posts/2019-11-02-command-line-tools.md

 The second edition added more tools: [Tapkee](https://tapkee.lisitsyn.me/) for dimensional reduction, regression with [Vowpal Wabbit](https://vowpalwabbit.org/), among others.
 The author also contributed additional utilities in his [own GitHub Repo](https://github.com/jeroenjanssens/data-science-at-the-command-line).

-### Visualizing data in the command line
+### Visualizing data on the command line

 Visualizing data in the command line used to mean _exporting_ your figures into JPG/PNG files, then opening them with another GUI program.
-However, now you can feed your CSV (or even STDIN pipes, from say, your favorite [light-weight database](https://duckdb.org)) into [YouPlot](https://github.com/red-data-tools/YouPlot) and make plots appear in the command line.
+However, now you can feed your CSV (or even STDIN pipes) into [YouPlot](https://github.com/red-data-tools/YouPlot) and make plots appear in the command line.
+If your data is storedin [DuckDB](https://duckdb.org), you can use [textplot](https://github.com/query-farm/textplot) to plot the results.